aidenhongg/first-neural-network/README.md

       4. It turned out EWMAs are **NOT an alternative to the raw average** of gradients in a batch; they should **persist even across epochs.** This was the most crucial change that I implemented - average performance shot up to **~85%** raw accuracy after.

       5. I was confused on whether EWMA should be updated after each batch or each example.
-My grad student friend **Rick Chaki** generously informed me that updates happening between examples can be more performant if the batches **have been sorted such that they each contain similar examples.** Because I was shuffling my dataset entirely randomly, I decided to **update it between batches only.**
+My grad student friend generously informed me that updates happening between examples can be more performant if the batches **have been sorted such that they each contain similar examples.** Because I was shuffling my dataset entirely randomly, I decided to **update it between batches only.**

 These challenges demonstrate that **although there are conventions** established for neuron activation and gradient stepping, **the details behind such conventions** are **dependent** on the **context** of the dataset and application.